jsturtevant/cluster-api/docs/proposals/20200804-windows-support.md

 **Note:** *Section not required until targeted at a release.*

-Given there are no changes to the CAPI codebase, The testing plan would be left up to each infrastructure provider.
-It would be recommended to leverage the existing upstream Windows tests to show that Windows nodes are operating effectively.
-If changes are required to the CAPI codebase unit tests and if appropriate e2e tests should be added.
+For Alpha, no changes are required for CAPI, the testing plan would be left up to each infrastructure provider.
+It is be recommended to leverage the existing upstream Windows tests to show that Windows nodes are operating effectively.
+If changes are required to the CAPI codebase unit tests and if appropriate e2e tests will be added.

 ### Graduation Criteria [optional]

 **Note:** *Section not required until targeted at a release.*

 #### Alpha
-`PreKubeadmCommands`/`PostKubeadmCommands` command scripts are created per infrastructure provider Initially implemented with wins and pre/post commands Windows Packer script to create image with cloudbase-init added to the image builder scripts
+- `PreKubeadmCommands`/`PostKubeadmCommands` command scripts are created per infrastructure provider
+- Initially implemented with wins.exe
+- Windows Packer scripts to create image with cloudbase-init added to the image builder scripts

 #### Beta
 - Pre/Post commands moved to bootstrap provider